bryan-lolordo/google-capstone-project/README.md

 ## Introduction

-The project is a part of **Google Data Analytics Certification course capstone**.
-The scenario involves analysis of the trip data of Cyclistic bike share company.
+This is my  project is my **Google Data Analytics Certification Capstone Project**.
+The scenario is looking for you to partner with the marketing analyst team at Cyclist, a bike-sharing company in Chicago.
+The purpose is to understand the company's customers.
+The marketing director believes the success of the company lies in maximizing annual membership and our task is to provide recommendations and a new marketing strategy on how to convert casual riders into annual members.

 The company has two models for availing service: individual passes which are called "casual" riders and annual subscriptions called "member" riders.
 The company operates in Chicago with around 6000 bicycles at 700 stations.